ALive-research/Slicer-Liver/Docs/adr/0001-resection-three-node-assembly.md

 The widget machinery's bug fixes and improvements would no longer be inherited for free.

-### B. Geometry-only node, no metadata content node
+### B. Geometry-only node, metadata as MarkupsNode attributes

-The resection would be only the Bezier surface Markups node; margins, colours, and provenance would live on the display node or as node attributes on the Markups node.
+The resection would be only the Bezier surface Markups node; margins, colours, clinical state, and cross-volume references would ride on the Markups node itself as opaque MRML attributes (`SetAttribute(key, value)` and `AddNodeReferenceID(role, id)`).

-**Rejected** because the clinical workflow requires loading and saving a resection as one atomic object with cross-volume provenance (which CT volume, which distance map, which vascular segmentation it was planned against).
-The Markups class tree has no natural place for such cross-volume references.
-The `Storable` + `StorageNode` pattern, on the other hand, is designed exactly for this — its serialization can capture node-reference fields that resolve correctly on scene reload.
+**Rejected** because attributes are opaque to the storage node.
+They survive scene reload only through `vtkMRMLNode`'s generic attribute serialization, which writes string-keyed values without schema or type validation; references travel through the generic node-reference machinery, which is correct but not introspectable from a saved `.fcsv` file.
+Margin values would be stored as parseable strings; a future schema migration (e.g. adding an uncertainty band, or splitting margin into arterial/portal components) would be impossible to detect from the file alone.
+The `Storable` + dedicated `StorageNode` pattern, in contrast, gives us typed, validated, save/load-symmetric fields whose schema lives in the storage class's `ReadDataInternal`/`WriteDataInternal` — a far better fit for a clinical artefact whose metadata will continue to evolve.

 ### C. Two-node assembly: no initialization node